-Over the years Whitireia has developed a national reputation for supporting leaners to become culturally competent and confident nurses.
+Over the years Whitireia has developed a national reputation for supporting learners to become culturally competent and confident nurses.
 Learn how to improve health outcomes for Māori, Pacific and the wider community.
 Be the person whom the public most value and trust while they undergo personal and challenging health journeys.
 This programme offers culturally and clinically focused experiences while offering a career in the health sector that’s both challenging and rewarding.

 This programme is for people who are looking to return to clinical practice, or overseas registered nurses looking to work in Aotearoa.
 With integrated theory and practical learning, students get the opportunity to demonstrate their abilities in a professional setting.

 This programme is for registered nurses, working in community and primary health workplaces, to gain a postgraduate qualification and advance your specialist health knowledge in Well Child/Tamariki Ora Nursing.
 This programme is delivered in partnership with the Royal New Zealand Plunket Trust (Plunket).
 Credits may be gained towards Master’s study.